capport-wg/7710bis/README.md

    the user to the captive portal, using methods that are very similar to man-in-the-middle (MITM) attacks.
-As increasing focus is placed on security, and end nodes adopt a more secure stance, these interception techniques will become less effective and/or more intrusive.
+As increasing focus is placed on security, and end nodes adopt a more secure stance, these

-Kumari & Kline          Expires October 25, 2018                [Page 2]
+Kumari & Kline           Expires January 3, 2019                [Page 2]

-Internet-Draft             DHCP Captive-Portal                April 2018
+Internet-Draft             DHCP Captive-Portal                 July 2018

+   interception techniques will become less effective and/or more intrusive.

    This document describes a DHCP ([RFC2131]) option (Captive-Portal) and an IPv6 Router Advertisement (RA) ([RFC4861]) extension that informs clients that they are behind a captive-portal device and how to contact it.

 1.1.
-Requirements Ne.g:otation
+Requirements Notation

    The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this